-The notion of family is an all too familiar concept in people's daily lives.
-Family, which is the basic component of modern society, is an important social institution that is ubiquitously present in every culture across the globe.
-In general, the family is an intimate domestic group and is the nucleus of all social structures.
-Socialisation functions of family enable the acclimatisation of the new generation by educating children about sociocultural values and norms through language, moral ideas and social behaviours of the family members (Burgess and Locke 1953).
-A rapid increase in transnational mobility and globalised communication flows have had a great effect on family life.
-From a sociocultural perspective, transnational movements have induced significant changes in individual Chinese diaspora and their families.
-Factors such as the migration process as well as intercultural marriages have contributed to the displacement of the cultural identity of the individual and destabilised family values and reshaped generational relations within the family.
+The notion of family is an all too familiar concept in people's daily life.
+Family, which is the basic component of the modern society, is an important social institution that is ubiquitously present in every culture across the globe.
+In general, the family is an intimate domestic group and is the nucleus of all social structure.
+Socialization functions of family enable the acclimatization of the new generation by educating children about socio-cultural values and norms through language, moral ideas and social behaviours of the family members (Burgess and Locke, 1953).
+Rapid increase in transnational mobility and globalised communication flows have had a great effect on family life.
+From a socio-cultural perspective, transnational movements have induced significant changes in individual Chinese diaspora and their families.
+Factors such as the migration process as well as inter-cultural marriages have contributed to the displacement of cultural identity of the individual and destabilized family values and reshaped generational relations within the family.